ERCO Ercoupe: ERCO

 Weick left NACA in 1936 and joined Engineering and Research Corporation's (ERCO) fledgling aircraft team as chief designer, primarily to continue improving his aircraft design.
 Focusing his efforts on a number of design issues, primarily simplicity and safety, Weick strove to create a reasonably priced aircraft that would not stall or spin.
 Retaining the tricycle gear for ease of maneuvering on the ground, and limited stall-spin features, Weick switched to a low-wing monoplane configuration in his new model, powered by an engine in tractor configuration.

-The ERCO 310, which included a fully cowled engine, made its first flight in October 1937 at College Park Airport and was soon renamed the "Ercoupe".
-The easy-to-fly design included unique design features, including a large glazed canopy - with almost as much visibility as a bubble canopy - for improved visibility.
+The ERCO 310, which included a fully cowled engine, made its first flight in October 1937 at the College Park Airport and was soon renamed the "Ercoupe".
+The easy-to-fly design featured unique design features, including a large glazed canopy - with almost as much visibility as a bubble canopy - for improved visibility.
 The prototype 310 featured an ERCO-made inverted four-cylinder engine, the ERCO I-L 116, which was quickly dropped due to its high manufacturing cost compared to the new four-cylinder Continental A-65 air-cooled boxer engine.
 Lacking rudder pedals, the Ercoupe was flown using only the control wheel.
 A two-control system linked the rudder and aileron systems, which controlled yaw and roll, with the steerable nosewheel.
 The control wheel controlled the pitch and the steering of the aircraft, both on the ground and in the air, simplifying control and coordinated turning and eliminating the need for rudder pedals.
 A completely new category of pilot's license was created by the CAA for Ercoupe pilots who had never used a rudder pedal.

 The Ercoupe was the first aircraft certified by the Civil Aeronautics Administration (CAA) as "characteristically incapable of spinning."
 The high-winged General Skyfarer obtained the second certification by licensing the ERCO technology.
 The first production Ercoupe, serial no. 1, NC15692 built in 1939 was donated to the National Air and Space Museum.
 In 1941 that aircraft, designated YO-55, was used in US Army Air Force testing.

 The two-seat ERCO Ercoupe 415 went on sale in 1940.
 LIFE magazine described the aircraft as "nearly foolproof" and showed pictures of a pilot landing with his hands in the air.
 Only 112 aircraft were delivered before World War II intervened, halting all civil aircraft production.
-By mid-1941 aluminum supplies were being diverted to war-related production, so ERCO decided to manufacture Ercoupes for military use by using wood as the principal building material.
+By the middle of 1941, aluminum supplies were being diverted to war-related production, so ERCO decided to manufacture Ercoupes for military use by using wood as the principal building material.
 The substitution of wood resulted in a heavier but quieter aircraft, because the wood absorbed vibrations from the engine and airflow.
 Ercoupes were flown during the war by the Civilian Pilot Training Program for flight instruction, and the Civil Air Patrol used them to patrol for German submarines.